Brand Core

 Guiding Idea

-Authentic Tennis World — Tennis-Point shows tennis as it really is.
+Authentic Tennis World: Tennis-Point shows tennis as it really is.
 No staged perfection, but authentic moments from real tennis life.
+Quality criteria instead of style dictates.

-Heritage and modernity, expertise and approachability are not contradictory.
-Tennis-Point positions itself between poles — never at the extreme.
+Heritage and modernity, ambition and accessibility are not in conflict.
+Tennis-Point positions itself between poles, never at the extreme.

 | Pole A | Tennis-Point | Pole B |